The conditions for an alerting policy define what is monitored and when to trigger an alert.

-Select the Metric tab.
+Click the Metric tab.

 After you select the resource type and metric, this page expands to display a chart and to provide fine-grained control for your alerting condition.
-See Configuring a Target Metric for details on the new options.
+See Configuring a target metric for details on the new options.
 For additional information:

-- See Using Custom Metrics for details on how to create your own custom metrics.
+- See Using custom metrics for details on how to create your own custom metrics.

-- See Overview of Logs-based Metrics for details on how to create metrics based on the content of log entries.
+- See Overview of logs-based metrics for details on how to create metrics based on the content of log entries.

-- See Sample Policies for alerting policy samples and for representing alerting policies in JSON format.
+- See Sample policies for alerting policy samples and for representing alerting policies in JSON format.

-Adding an uptime check target
+Adding an uptime-check target

 Adding a process-health target

-- The match types are:
+- The string-match operators are:

 Ends with, and